jon-williamson/jon-williamson.github.io/projects/isr.markdown

 <a href="images/divider-horizontal.jpg"><img  src="images/divider-horizontal.jpg" alt="" width="50"   border="0" /></a>
 </center>

-<a name="MOSEP"></a>

-# Manchester Online Seminars on Evidential Pluralism
+# <a name="MOSEP">Manchester Online Seminars on Evidential Pluralism</a>

 All times are UK time.
-To obtain a link, subscribe to the announcement list by [clicking here](mailto:listserv@listserv.manchester.ac.uk&subject=subscribe&body=subscribe%20ep-discussion%20My-Firstname%20My-Lastname).
+To obtain a link, subscribe to the announcement list by [clicking here](mailto:listserv@listserv.manchester.ac.uk&subject=subscribe&body=subscribe%20ep-discussion%20MyFirstname%20MyLastname).

 16 June, 2-3.30pm Phyllis Illari. **Epistemic Games and Causal Problems: A Framework for Teaching the Evaluation of Scientific Information**.